You don’t need me to tell you that the past couple of years have been.. different.

 Before that she was in California, for a three-month stay near the beach in Santa Monica, looking after another dog and a cat.
 In the meantime she’s on the final draft of her novel, and she has built a new side-income as a copywriter.

-Another client dreamed of increasing her income dramatically so that she could afford to retire early and travel the world.
+Another client dreamed of increasing her income dramatically so that she could afford to retire early and travel to all the places she’d longed to visit.
 Instead, she became a digital nomad, living in different locations for a few months at a time while running her online business.

-By choosing places that are cheaper to live than the UK, she’s also managed to reduce her work hours and have time to invest in her health and fitness.
+By choosing countries where the cost of living is less than the UK, she’s also managed to reduce her work hours and have time to invest in her health and fitness.
 As a newly divorced woman in middle age, the main thing she needed to do was change the stories she’d been telling herself.

-“I thought this was just for young, single hipsters.
+“I thought this was just for young hipsters.
 But as I’ve travelled around I’ve met a lot of people my age, running location-independent businesses.”

 Dream big, start smaller

-Their journeys led to a series of books about the sea and tides, and all kinds of interesting new income ideas.
-They now have two children.
-An active life centred around their love of the sea.
-And, of course, a boat.
+These journeys led to a series of books about the sea and tides, and all kinds of interesting new income ideas.
+He now has two children, and an active life centred around his love of the sea.

 It’s fine to start small.

 If this all sounds terrifying, it needn’t be.
-Small changes can add up to enormous new freedoms.
-In the current climate, many employers are much more open to discussing new ways of working.
+You don’t have to leave home, or give up your job.
+Even small changes can add up to big new freedoms, over time.
+And since the pandemic, many employers have been much more open to discussing new ways of working.

-If you want to work at home permanently, either full-time or a couple of days a week, or take a pay cut in exchange for working fewer hours, now might be the perfect time to propose that.
+If you want to work at home permanently, either full-time or a couple of days a week, or take a pay cut in exchange for working fewer hours, it’s a good time to propose that.
 (Remember to emphasise the benefits for them, not just for you!)

-Finally, for feisty women looking to make a life they love and a business online, Ash Ambirge’s book The Middle Finger Project is rude, hilarious and brilliant.
+Finally, for feisty women looking to make a life they love, funded by an online business, Ash ambirge’s book The Middle Finger Project is rude, hilarious, moving and useful.
 A mix of inspirational memoir, manifesto for the modern woman and how-to manual for creating and growing a digital business, it will have you laughing out loud while launching your website.

 What do you think?